cdgrubbs/CMPLXSYS-530-Final/README.md

 * Parameter sweeps can be used to compare variables (skill, understanding, position) and debugging success.
 * We are also interested in varying the length of each segment (planning, programming, debugging).
 * How style interacts with both variables and segment length.
+* The number of agents will change the results, especially dependant on communication and skill.